ireneorichie/docs/serving/accessing-logs.md

  * Using the list of **Available Fields**.
 You click **Add** to select and view those fields.
  * Running a search query.
-First obtain the name of the resource by using the `kubectl get` command, and then search for events that match.
+First obtain the name of the resource by using the `kubectl get` command, and then run a query in the `Discover` page.

-Knative resources:
+Knative resources that you can view:

 * [`Configuration`](https://github.com/knative/serving/blob/master/docs/spec/spec.md#configuration)
   resources: `kubernetes.labels.serving_knative_dev\/configuration: [RESOURCE_NAME]`